lionell/ys15sakevych-hw1/README.md

 double findTempClosestToZero()
 ```
 Returns closest to zero temperature from list.
-> If there are two temperatures with equal distances, returns positive.
+If there are two temperatures with equal distances, returns **positive**.

 ---
 ```java
 double findTempClosestToValue(double tempValue)
 ```
+Returns closest to `tempValue` temperature from list.
+If there are two temperatures with equal distances, returns **positive**.

 ---
 ```java
 double[] findTempsLessThan(double tempValue)
 ```
+Returns array of temperatures which are less than `tempValue`.

 ---
 ```java
 double[] findTempsGreaterThan(double tempValue)
 ```
+Returns array of temperatures which are greater than `tempValue`.

 ---
 ```java